radical-lab/radical-lab.github.io/README.md

 			* peak will be goldilocks' zone escape pod for evacuation procedure during natural disasters, attacks,..
 			* rest will be farmed, and salvageable escape pod from evacuation
 		* instant (redundant replicators) teleportation + anti-gravity (no design limitations like 3 dimensional printing) = bypass tongue + most convenient toilet (there is no toilet,..) +..
-		* light speed computation using shadow puppetry; true parallelism
+		* light speed computation using shadow puppetry; true parallelism #3Dhacking #flipdot
 		* light speed data crystals, diamonds, glass, fibreglass, fibreoptics, lenses,.. (every angle adds a memory address book ∘ memory addresses) does the plasma portal lighter cast shadows?